Apple HomePod (2nd generation) Speaker Review

 No (mono)

 There's been some chatter in the community about whether the HomePod is truly a mono speaker.
-To demonstrate why we categorize it in this way, we decided to compare it to a true stereo speaker— the Ultimate Ears MEGABLAST.
+We compared it to a true stereo speaker—the Ultimate Ears MEGABLAST—to demonstrate why we categorize it this way.
 We started by playing a left-driver-only pink noise audio file, then connected a microphone to pick up the audio.
 As you can see in this video, there's about a 10 dB difference when we move the microphone from the left side of the speaker, which is playing sound, to the right side, which isn't.
 Then, we used our hands to cover and uncover each side of the speaker to confirm that all sound came from the left side.
 Finally, we repeated the same process on the HomePod.
-This time, there was only about a 1 dB difference between the left and right side of the speaker.
+This time, there was only about a 1 dB difference between the left and right sides of the speaker.
 Even when we use our hands to cover one side of the speaker, audio is still heard without issue.
+Thus, it acts like a mono speaker.

 5.7